-If shows on Animal Planet leave you yearning to experience these fascinating animals for yourself, then Gatorland is perfect for you!
-This adventure park is home to the most amazing creatures and a visit here gives guests the opportunity to learn about them and have a fun time exploring.
+If shows on Animal Planet leave you yearning to experience these fascinating animals for yourself, then Gatorland theme park is perfect for you!
+This adventure park is home to the most amazing creatures and a visit here gives you the opportunity to learn about them and have a fun time exploring.
+Your all-day admission into Gatorland includes the 110-acre theme park and wildlife preserve, three shows, all animal exhibits, and a kid zone!

 There are plenty of things to do and see at Gatorland.
 Whether you're 3 or 30, there is something to your liking.
 Gatorland is home to over 2,000 American Alligators and even houses the largest collection of rare, white leucitic alligators with three of the only 12 in the world.
 There's also the new Baby Gator Marsh where the newborn gators get their start in life.
 Gatorland not only features tons of alligators, but it is also home to other animals that are available for viewing, and it is a popular addition to many family Orlando vacation packages.